beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ### 2.2 Developing a new widget

 In order to facilitate the development of third-party widgets we created an example widget.
-The widget uses the Beekeeper SDK accessible through the HomeScreenSDK to fetch and display's user profiles.
+The widget uses the Beekeeper SDK accessible through the HomeScreenSDK to fetch and display user profiles.

 Make sure to follow the instruction steps in the code to find the essential bits and pieces.